Press says Germany defeated at EU summit

 The French business daily La Tribune notes that Italy and Spain "blocked the adoption of the growth pact until they obtained emergency measures from their eurozone partners".

-It adds: "The blackmail seems to have paid off because measures to allow direct recapitalisation of banks have been approved."'Better than expected'
+It adds: "The blackmail seems to have paid off because measures to allow direct recapitalisation of banks have been approved."

 But leading Italian business daily Il Sole 24 Ore hails "a better result than expected".